davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called **IsContractActive** in a data model, specifically for a table named **vw_Timesheet**.
 Here's a simple breakdown of what it does:

-1. **Purpose**: The calculated column determines whether a contract is currently active or not.

-2. **Logic**:
-   - The expression checks two conditions regarding the **ContractEndDate**:
-     - **ISBLANK('vw_Timesheet'[ContractEndDate])**: This checks if the **ContractEndDate** is blank (meaning there is no end date specified).
-If there is no end date, it implies that the contract is still ongoing.
+1. **Checks Contract End Date**: The code first checks if the **ContractEndDate** for each record (or row) in the **vw_Timesheet** table is blank (meaning there is no end date specified) or if the end date is in the future (greater than today's date).
-     - **'vw_Timesheet'[ContractEndDate] > TODAY()**: This checks if the **ContractEndDate** is greater than today's date.
-If the end date is in the future, it means the contract is still active.

-3. **Output**:
+2. **Determines Contract Status**:
-   - If either of the above conditions is true (the contract has no end date or the end date is in the future), the column will return **"Active"**.
+   - If either of the above conditions is true (the contract has no end date or the end date is still ahead of today), it labels the contract as **"Active"**.
-   - If neither condition is true (meaning there is an end date that has already passed), it will return **"Not Active"**.
+   - If neither condition is true (meaning there is a specific end date that has already passed), it labels the contract as **"Not Active"**.

+### In Summary:
-**In summary**, this calculated column helps users quickly identify whether a contract is currently active or has ended, based on the presence and value of the **ContractEndDate**.
+This calculated column helps to quickly identify whether a contract is currently active or not based on its end date.
+If a contract is still ongoing (either because it has no end date or it ends in the future), it is marked as "Active"; otherwise, it is marked as "Not Active".
+This can be useful for tracking contract statuses in a business context.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column in the 'vw_Timesheet' table identifies the primary organizational unit responsible for the recorded time entries, facilitating effective resource allocation and reporting.
+- **Description:** The 'MAIN_UNIT' column in the 'vw_Timesheet' table identifies the primary organizational unit responsible for the recorded timesheet entries, facilitating effective resource allocation and reporting.
 - **DAX Expression:**
 ```dax
 IF(